Harlexq/tumblr-clone/readme.md

 <strong>CSS:</strong> The style structure language used to edit the style and appearance of web pages.
 <strong>JavaScript:</strong> A scripting language used to add interactive elements and functionality to web pages.
 <strong>PHP:</strong> A server-side scripting language used to create dynamic web pages.

+## Licence

+See the LICENSE file for license information for this project.
 <br>